karolfaltyn/weather/README.md

    - Alternatively, you can manually enter a location in the search bar and press search.

 3. **View Weather Details:**
-   - Once the location is set, the app will display the current weather details for the specified location.
+   - Once the location is set, the app will display the current weather details and weather forecast for the specified location.

 ## Technologies Used